 Herbal first aid

-- vitamin C (powdered, non-GMO, in a labeled bag or container),
+- sodium bicarbonate (white powder, aluminum-free, in a labeled bag or container),

-- sodium bicarbonate (in a labeled bag or container),
+- vitamin C (white powder, non-GMO, in a labeled bag or container),

-The purpose of this article would be to explain why these items, for what specific use, and with what precautions, most of all to start low and go slow.
+The purpose of this article would be to explain why and how these items, specifically, and with what precautions, externally only or internally, and most of all to start low and go slow.

 Ayurveda is ancient “life science” from India.
 Starting with analysis of the individual and their “dosha” (body type), Ayurveda includes advice about healthy eating for each dosha.
 Some people have mixed doshas.